 Besides, vinegar also unclogs hair follicles and allows it to breathe so your hair can grow without any hindrance.

-As the apple vinegar helps hair cuticles lie flat, the hair becomes smooth and frizz-free, so it’s less prone to tangling and snapping.
-The comb will slide through your hair easily.
+As the apple vinegar helps hair cuticles lie flat, the hair becomes smooth and frizz-free, so itโ€™s less prone to tangling and breaking.
+Also, the comb will slide through your hair easily.

-Again it’s to do with cuticles.
-When cuticles are tightly closed, they lock moisture inside the hair, thus making it soft and voluminous.
-Also, unlike conventional conditioner, apple cider vinegar doesn’t weigh your hair down with silicones and oils.
-In fact, by clarifying hair, it adds shine, bounce and definition to all hair types.
+Again itโ€™s to do with cuticles.
+When they are tightly closed, it locks moisture inside the hair, thus making hair defined and frizz-free.
+And, unlike conventional conditioner, apple cider vinegar doesnโ€™t weigh your hair down with silicones and synthetic ingredients.
+It will leave your hair not only shiny and soft but also healthy-looking.
+Bye-bye to dull hair and welcome restored hair texture.

-Apple cider vinegar enhances scalp circulation as well as facilitate drainage of waste substance.
-This helps strengthen roots, improve hair growth and reduce hair loss.
+Apple cider vinegar also contains flavonoids and polyphenols โ€“ the antioxidant bundle.
+It helps strengthen roots, improve hair growth and reduce hair loss.

-Now that you know the benefits of apple cider vinegar, let’s see how to use it and beautify hair…
+Now that you know the benefits of apple cider vinegar, letโ€™s see how to use it and beautify hairโ€ฆ

 Making an apple cider vinegar rinse is easy and fun.
-All you need is a couple of tablespoon of vinegar and some water, mix them, and that’s it.
-It’s ready in a few seconds.
+All you need is a couple of tablespoon of vinegar and some water, mix them, and thatโ€™s it.
+Itโ€™s ready in a few seconds.
 Adding the other ingredients like rosewater and coconut water is totally up to you.

 You will need: